hwride/auth/oauth-client/README.md

 # OAuth Client

 An OAuth Client.
 Mainly implemented for testing and learning.
-Not for use in production.
+Do not use in production.

 ### Run